8 Best Things to Do at Hawaii Volcanoes National Park

 View of past lava flows down a hill while driving on Chain of Craters Road

-Past lava flows down a hill while driving on Chain of Craters Road
+Past lava flows on a hill on Chain of Craters Road

 Pu’uloa Petroglyphs